Skip to main content

 In some regions around the world, tectonic forces are pushing rocks up along coastal regions, mostly in regions associated with active continental margins.
 There areas are called emergent coasts and display features including sea cliffs and marine terraces (see below).
 Where sea level is rising faster than land is rising, or where coastal areas are sinking, it is called a submergent coast.
 Submergent coasts are associated with passive continental margins with wide coastal plains and continental shelves.
 Estuaries are associated with submergent coastlines formed when sea level rises and floods existing river valleys.
 Active margins can have both emergent and submergent coastlines in close proximity to each other.

-This page titled 12.6: Emergent and Submergent Coasts is shared under a not declared license and was authored, remixed, and/or curated by Miracosta Oceanography 101 (Miracosta)) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 12.6: Emergent and Submergent Coasts is shared under a not declared license and was authored, remixed, and/or curated by Miracosta Oceanography 101 (Miracosta)) via source content that was edited to the style and standards of the LibreTexts platform.